2: Disney's California Adventure, Paradise Pier, Anaheim GardenWalk

 Paradise Pier is home to California Screamin', a super-fast rollercoaster boasting a 360-degree vertical loop.
 Golden Zephyr is a carousel-style ride that allows families to climb into a silver rocket-shaped car and take in a panoramic view of the area.
 Grizzly River Run is a get-wet water ride, so make sure you buy a plastic poncho if you don't want to leave soaked.
 But the most popular ride in this section of the park is Soarin' Over California.
 This simulation ride makes you feel like you are flying in a hang glider as you zoom over the history, scenery and even smells of California and its vast natural and man-made treasures.

-Just like Disneyland across the way, DCA is full of music, parades and live performances such as Frozen, the Musical.
+Just like Disneyland across the way, DCA is full of music, parades and live performances such as Frozen — Live at the Hyperion , a musical adaptaion of the film which will debut in May 2016.
 The show-stopping spectacle here is World of Color, a spectacular nighttime show that uses light, fire and water to bring your favorite Disney characters to life in new, exciting ways.